Invoca/developer-docs/source/api_documentation/transactions_api/_signal_param_table.rst

   * - signal_name *(deprecated)*
     - Signal Name
     - The name describing the signal event.
-See the Custom Data Parameters section for an updated way of accessing the Signal(s) that are true on a given transaction. |rollup_merged_message|
+See the Marketing Data Parameters section for an updated way of accessing the Signal(s) that are true on a given transaction. |rollup_merged_message|

   * - signal_description *(deprecated)*
     - Signal Description